TKomericki/Rhetos-wiki/List-of-DSL-concepts-in-CommonConcepts.md

 * **Logging** `<entity>` - Creates a database trigger that monitors all inserts, updates and deletes, and writes them to `Common.Log` table.
 * **Log** `<Logging <Property>` - Sets properties which changes are tracked.
 * **AllProperties** `<Logging>` - Enables logging on all properties.
+* **RelatedItem** `<Logging>.<parentTable>.<referenceColumn>.<relationName>` - Connect log records between two entities.
+This concept is used automatically to include details and extension log records.
+Read the connected log records with SqlQueryable `Common.RelatedEventsSource`.
 * **LogReaderAdditionalSource** `<SqlQueryable>.<name> 'snippet'` - Enables implementation of a custom Log archive.
 The archive can be integrated into the existing auditing features by extending `LogReader` and `LogRelatedItemReader`.
 A low-level concept that inserts the SQL code snippet to the log reader SqlQueryable at the place of the given tag (an SQL comment).

 Other features:

 * **Deactivatable** `<Entity>` - Allows tracking of active and deactivated records.
 Generates property `Bool Active`.
-* **PessimisticLocking** `<Entity>` - Enables automatic verification of explicit client locks when saving a record.
+* **PessimisticLocking** `<DataStructure>` - Enables automatic verification of explicit client locks when saving a record.
 Generates server actions SetLock and ReleaseLock.
+* **PessimisticLockingParent** `<Reference> <detail PessimisticLocking>` - Lock on parent automatically locks all detail records.
+Use this concept to include additional detail entities that have a reference to the parent entity, but is not marked as Detail.

 ## Computed data and read-only data structures